- The Weeks and Days Before Your Surgery

 - The Pre-operative Exam: A Physician’s Assistant (PA), will take your history and perform a physical examination.
 The main purpose of this examination is to see if anything has changed since you last saw your medical or surgical physicians.
 You will be asked to confirm what type of surgery you are having and to sign consent for that surgery if you have not already done so.
 Your surgeon will come to speak to you and sign your surgical site.
 This is simply a safeguard to confirm where on your body the surgery will be performed.
 At this time, you will also meet your anesthesiologist, who will discuss what type of anesthesia you will receive.

 The anesthesiologist will review your medical history and chart, while confirming the correct site of the operation, and explain the anesthetic plan.
 At HSS, most shoulder arthroscopies are done under regional anesthesia with sedation.
+Sometimes they are partial with general anesthesia and a nerve block.
 Regional anesthesia entails a nerve block of the brachial plexus.
 Local anesthetic is injected around the nerves going to your shoulder to numb your arm so you do not experience any pain during surgery.
 An ultrasound is used for the nerve block to ensure the local anesthetic is injected into the correct location.
 As a result of using regional anesthesia, you will require less sedative and pain medication, which will enable you to recover faster, feel more comfortable, and experience fewer side effects, such as sleepiness and nausea.
 You will be sedated prior to the nerve block and placed in a deeper sleep for the surgery.
 After having all of your questions answered, you will be presented with the anesthesia consent form.

 The Operating and Recovery Rooms